GalenScott/Writing-Portfolio/samples/README.md

 - Process Documentation
 - Onboarding or training materials

-Each example demonstrates best practices in clarity, structure, and technical accuracy.
+[!TIP] Each example demonstrates best practices in clarity, structure, and technical accuracy.

 ---